 We use a combination of natural and synthetic mica.
-When we use natural mica, we source only from suppliers in the US or Malaysia.
-These areas have (and enforce) ethical labor standards which prevent the use of child labor.
+When we use natural mica, we source only from U.S. suppliers with ethical labor standards.
 We avoid all mica from India or Madagascar where labor standards are unregulated and child labor is rampant.

 We choose synthetic mica when we can’t vet and guarantee that the source of our mica is child-labor-free.
 Though it's more expensive, it's worth it to know we are not contributing to any harm on this planet, and especially not to children.